Dmasc67/Dmasc67/README.md

 ###

-<p align="left">My name is Sergi and I have a Higher Vocational Training degree in ASIR (Network Systems Administration) and currently studying DAW (Web Application Development) from the Spanish education system.</p>
+<p align="left">My name is Sergi and I have a Higher Vocational Training degree in ASIR (Network Systems Administration) and another one on DAW (Web Application Development) from the Spanish education system.
+I am going to start my bachelor's degree in Telecommunications Systems Engineering</p>

 ###